Skip to main content

 While much of the focus has been on amyloid-beta, the role of tau protein is equally significant in the pathophysiology of Alzheimer’s disease and other “tauopathies.”
 In a healthy neuron, tau functions to stabilize microtubules, which are critical components of the cell’s transport system.

 In AD, tau becomes hyperphosphorylated, causing it to detach from microtubules and aggregate into neurofibrillary tangles (NFTs) inside the neurons.
 This disrupts cellular transport, impairs synaptic function, and ultimately leads to cell death.
-The progression of tau pathology through the brain correlates more closely with the severity of than amyloid plaque burden does.
+The progression of tau pathology through the brain correlates more closely with the severity of cognitive decline than amyloid plaque burden does.

 This has led to the development of peptides that target the tau cascade.
 The aforementioned PHDP5 peptide works by inhibiting a specific enzyme (Cdk5/p25) that is involved in the hyperphosphorylation of tau.
 In mouse models, treatment with PHDP5 not only reduced the amount of pathological tau but also restored performance in memory tasks like the Morris Water Maze.